|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See DHI long-term trend chart] A long-term downtrend had started on September 19, 2024 at 199.85 and reached 110.40 on April 9, 2025.
 DHI lost 89.45 points, or 44.76%, in 28 weeks.
-The chart has formed a Falling Wedge chart pattern.
-The downtrend resistance line (71.85) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
-DHI may retest the broken resistance line.
-It is considered to be a support line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.
+The chart has formed a Symmetric Triangle chart pattern.
+The trend support level is at 138.22 and resistance is at 179.91.
+A Symmetric Triangle pattern represents the area of indecision, where the movement direction is questioned.
+Chart pattern analysis usually considers a symmetric triangle chart pattern as a continuation formation which resolves in the direction of larger trend, but it also may mark the trend reversal.
+Use the following link to access a Symmetric Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Symmetric Triangle pattern in a long-term trend.

-Weekly Technical Indicators: [See DHI weekly technical indicators chart] Weekly Relative Strength Index, Williams' Percentage Range and Lane's Stochastic are strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought weekly overbought Relative Strength Index, Williams' Percentage Range and Lane's Stochastic.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
-The weekly MACD line is above its signal line since May 9, 2025.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term uptrend is strong.
+Weekly Technical Indicators: [See DHI weekly technical indicators chart] Weekly technical indicators are neutral.
+The weekly MACD line is below its signal line since October 17, 2025.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 | |